ttnghia/ParticleSampler/README.md

 ### Brief Usage

 Upon start up, a list of scene files stored in folder `Scenes` is loaded into the combobox `Scene` at top-right corner.
-Navigate through them, a scene is loaded and paticles are generate.
+Navigating through them, a scene is loaded and paticles are generated.

 **Keyboard shortcuts**:
 * `PageDown/PageUp`: change to next/previous scene.